Completion of the Hajime Matsuura Hothouse

 Read MoreThe Genki Ball Project represents an ongoing and evolving effort to restore and maintain the health of our pond ecosystems at Keehi VA Memorial Park.
 Our Veterans play a crucial role in qualitative analysis, bringing unique observational skills and dedicated attention to detail that enhances our scientific understanding of pond ecosystem changes.

-This work-in-progress combines traditional bio-remediation techniques with modern scientific monitoring, where our holistic methodology integrates the preparation of Genki Balls by program participants with systematic follow-up monitoring and continued remediation efforts.
+This work-in-progress combines observational techniques with modern scientific monitoring, where our holistic methodology is guided by program participants with systematic follow-up monitoring and continued research efforts.

-Veterans provide detailed, systematic observations that complement our quantitative measurements.
+Veterans provide detailed, systematic observations that describe the pond system.

 Their insights into ecosystem changes offer valuable context that enhances our scientific understanding.